zeinaa19/embeded-assesment-2/project_design_tpl_2.md

 ### Configuration
-Any required hardware/software or system configuration that can be adjusted in a header file shall be detailed in this section.
-This can be placed in the table below.

 | Name | Value range | Description |
 |------|-------------|-------------|
 | upper temperature limit |  0- infinite but limited by free character spaces on the LCD | This is the  maximum and minimum value range that the upper temperature limit can be set as|